consbulaquena/picShare/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/10540496/24588820/8a754f4e-1802-11e7-9694-455392471be1.png)

-PicShare is a photo app that allows you to select from the iOS Photo library and able to take a picture from the camera.
+PicShare is a photo app that allows you to select from the iOS Photo library and able to take a picture using the iPhone camera.

 ###Compatibility with Swift